Blumlaut/ai-changelog-generator/README.md

 Each provider is implemented as a small module under `providers/`.
 You can add your own module and select it via the `provider` input.

-## Development

-The action is implemented in `index.js` and described by `action.yml`.
-It can be published to the GitHub Marketplace for reuse across repositories.